Can You Take HRT If You’re Still Having Periods? | Clear Hormone Facts

 Why Is Progesterone Important When Taking HRT and Still Menstruating?

-Progesterone balances estrogen’s effect on the uterine lining, preventing abnormal thickening that can lead to complications.
-For women who menstruate, progesterone reduces risks associated with estrogen-only therapy during HRT treatment.
+Progesterone balances estrogen’s effect on the uterine lining, helping prevent abnormal thickening that can lead to complications.
+For women who menstruate and still have a uterus, progesterone or another progestogen is a key safety part of most HRT plans.

 Should You Consult a Doctor Before Starting HRT If You Have Periods?

 Absolutely.
-Starting HRT while still menstruating requires professional guidance to tailor hormone doses and monitor bleeding patterns.
+Starting HRT while still menstruating requires professional guidance to tailor hormone doses, choose the right regimen, and monitor bleeding patterns.
 Regular check-ups help ensure safety and adjust treatment as your body responds.

 The Bottom Line – Can You Take HRT If You’re Still Having Periods?